Melanie Martinez: Public image

+Advocacy and views

+Martinez partnered with Love146 in 2013, hosting charity concerts and using performance proceeds to support the organization's work against child sex trafficking.

+Martinez has shown support for Palestine, including displaying a Palestinian flag and a "Free Palestine.
+Ceasefire now" message during a 2023 concert in Paris.
+She was also among artists who signed an open letter calling for a ceasefire in Gaza.
+After her name was falsely reported to be included on a pro-Israel letter in February 2024, Martinez clarified in an Instagram comment that she is opposed to Zionism and in full support of Palestine.

 Sexual assault allegation

 On December 4, 2017, Timothy Heller, a woman with whom Martinez once shared a friendship, alleged via Twitter that Martinez had sexually assaulted and raped her two years prior.
-The following day, Martinez tweeted a response to Heller's accusations, saying the allegations "horrified and saddened" her, and that Heller "never said no to what [they] chose to do together".
-On December 9, 2017, Martinez released a second statement thanking her fans for analyzing past social media posts that "reveal [Heller's] false statements" and claiming she "would never be intimate with someone without their absolute consent."
-On December 22, Martinez released the song "Piggyback" on SoundCloud, an act believed to be in response to Heller's accusations.
+The following day, Martinez tweeted that she was "horrified and saddened" by the allegations and that Heller "never said no to what [they] chose to do together".
+On December 9, Martinez released a second statement thanking her fans for analyzing past social media posts that "reveal [Heller's] false statements" and claiming she "would never be intimate with someone without their absolute consent."
+On December 22, Martinez released the song "Piggyback" on SoundCloud, which multiple outlets reported was a response to Heller's accusations.

-On July 19, 2024, Heller issued a new video statement reasserting her story, as well as denying claims that she had "admitted to lying".
-Heller also described harassment she received from Martinez's fanbase that ultimately led her to temporarily deactivate her public accounts.
+On July 19, 2024, Heller issued a new video statement reasserting her story, as well as denying claims that she had "admitted to lying" and similarly accused other prolific female artists of assaulting her.
+Heller also described harassment and doxxing she received from Martinez's fanbase that ultimately led her to temporarily deactivate her public accounts.